acharles7/awesome-python-videos/CONTRIBUTING.md

 You can add anything to the repo as long as it is related to programming and increasing knowledge :smiley:

 0. Firstly, fork the repo to your GitHub account.
 Just to get familiar with some terms, this will be the `origin`.
-To state `origin` and `upstream` explicitly,

 - upstream: https://github.com/acharles7/python-videos
 - origin:   https://github.com/your-username/python-videos